How to Implement CI/CD Pipelines for Flutter, React Native and .NET MAUI

 Azure DevOps Pipeline for Flutter

-Create an azure-pipelines.yml
+Create an azure-pipelines.yml file with:

 trigger: